Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

    - [Proxy Browser](https://github.com/qbatch/proxy-browser)
 2. **Competitor**

-    One of our primary competitors in the market is [Mirage](https://mirageid.com/)
+    One of our primary competitors in the market is [Mirage ID](https://mirageid.com/)